Yanik39/TORNet/README.md

 #### Supervisor
   * Supervisor is controlling all services.
-  * You may control Supervisor with Supervisorctl
+  * You may control Supervisor with SupervisorCTL

       * `supervisorctl status`